nicksoftwaredev/calculator-web-js/README.md

 - User-Friendly Interface: Clean and intuitive design for easy interaction.

--Dynamic Display: Real-time update of the display with entered numbers and results.
+- Dynamic Display: Real-time update of the display with entered numbers and results.

 - Event-Driven Interaction: All calculator operations are handled through JavaScript event listeners.